 Have you ever watched a race where the leader was chased down from a seemingly impossible gap or even on a football field before a tackle was made?
 How did they close the gap?
-Perhaps the only thing traveling faster than some of these athletes is the accessories they use to play these sports, such as racquets, balls, bats, shuttlecocks, or pucks.
+Perhaps the only thing traveling faster than some athletes is the accessories they use to play these sports, such as racquets, balls, bats, shuttlecocks, or pucks.

 Cricket